 Evening: Dinner, Dessert, & Memorial Park

 Enjoy a family friendly dinner at one of Blowing Rock’s great restaurants.
-For a tasty kid’s menu and a family atmosphere, try out Foggy Rock or Mellow Mushroom.
+For a tasty kid’s menu and a family atmosphere, try out El Rincon or Mellow Mushroom.
 Many more restaurants in town are very family-friendly.
 See our Restaurants Page for more options.

 Then, after dinner round everyone up for dessert at Kilwin’s Ice Cream & Fudge Shop.
 It’s a traditional after-dinner stop for many folks, and the shop features lots of sweet options.
-Enjoy the treats in Memorial Park right across the street, where there’s lots of room to expend any remaining energy on swings, jungle gyms, and a rock wall.
+Enjoy the treats in Memorial Park right across the street, where there’s lots of room to expend any remaining energy on swings and jungle gyms.
 There are plenty of relaxing benches, too!

 Want more ideas for fun with young kids?
 Try these: